Aquarium: A Fully Differentiable Fluid-Structure Interaction Solver for Robotics Applications: RELATED WORKS

-Gradient-free approaches tend to be less stable and converge much slower than their gradient-based counterparts~\cite{zhang2021learning, du2021diffpd}; however, most conventional simulation software does not provide gradients \textit{w.r.t.} optimization parameters.
 The class of differentiable simulators addresses this shortcoming.
-Though many differentiable solvers were developed in fields other than CFD~\cite{freeman_braxdifferentiable_2021, geilinger_add_2020, todorov_mujoco_2012, werling_fast_2021, degrave_differentiable_2019, du2021diffpd, hu2019chainqueen}, there are also several works aimed towards the fluids community.
-PhiFlow~\cite{holl_phiflow_2020} was developed as a differentiable PDE solver for deep-learning, written in frameworks that allow for automatic differentiation, such as JAX, PyTorch, and TensorFlow.
-However, this method is mainly directed at controlling fluids directly by solving the governing Navier-Stokes equations, and does not support FSI.
-Similarly, JAX-FLUIDS~\cite{bezgin_jax-fluids_2022} developed a level-set method for differentiable fluid simulations in JAX.
-The work shows various implemented boundary conditions, including immersed boundaries.
-Therefore, FSI can be supported, but has only been extended to static rigid bodies and fluid-fluid interaction, and not yet deformable, moving, or articulated bodies \cite{bezgin_jax-fluids_2022}.
+Though many differentiable solvers were developed for robotics~\cite{howell_dojo_2022, tedrake_drake_2019, todorov_mujoco_2012, heiden_neuralsim_2021, freeman_braxdifferentiable_2021, geilinger_add_2020, werling_fast_2021, degrave_differentiable_2019, du_diffpd_2021, hu_chainqueen_2019}, there are also several works aimed towards the fluids community.
+PhiFlow~\cite{holl_phiflow_2020} was developed as a differentiable PDE solver for deep-learning, written in frameworks that allow for automatic differentiation, such as JAX~\cite{bradbury_jax_2018}, PyTorch~\cite{paszke_pytorch_2019}, and TensorFlow~\cite{martin_abadi_tensorflow_2015}.
+However, this method is mainly directed at controlling fluids directly by solving the governing Navier-Stokes equations and does not support FSI.
+Similarly, JAX-FLUIDS~\cite{bezgin_jax-fluids_2022} developed a level-set method for differentiable, compressible, two-phase fluid simulations in JAX.
+The work implements various boundary conditions, including immersed boundaries for rigid bodies, but only supports explicit integration and, similar to PhiFlow, focuses on deep learning of fluid dynamics and does not currently support FSI.